jeffersonlam/firebaseclicker/README.md

 1. Set up a cron-job to automatically hit the above url every 24 hours.
 I'm using https://cron-job.org/en/
 1. ???
 1. Profit

+## What I learned
+- How to make simple queries to a realtime firebase DB and make live updates
+- How to deploy a firebase app
+- How to use firebase anonymous authentication so that the DB isn't open to the public
+- How to use cloud functions to make DB queries
+- How to set up a cron job